thethien8a/My-Cursor-Rules/global-rules/using-rules-solve-problems.md

 **GOAL:** Before solving problems, you must do multi-source research, know clear structure and remember that before doing anything for me, making sure that you know what i really want to do by asking me questions till you understand my needs.
 And finally, give me all possible results/solutions based on your search/research on Internet and yourself.

-**NO TERMINAL:** Never run shell/CLI commands on your own.

-**FIGMA:** If any Figma URL appears, use the "Framelink Figma MCP".

 ---

-## CRITICAL RULE: PROBLEM ANALYSIS BEFORE ANY CODE/FILE CHANGES
+## CRITICAL RULE: PROBLEM ANALYSIS BEFORE ANY CODE/FILE CHANGES/ANSWER THE QUESTIONS FROM USER

 ### MANDATORY PRE-CODING WORKFLOW